maleehahassan/NNBuildingBlocksTeachingPt1/README.md

 # Neural Network Building Blocks: A Hands-On Introduction

 Welcome!
 This repository contains the course materials for the introductory lecture on the fundamental components of neural networks.
-The course is designed for beginners and uses a hands-on approach with a single, comprehensive Google Colab notebook.
+The course is designed for beginners and uses a hands-on approach with Google Colab notebooks.
 We build everything from scratch using only Python, NumPy, and Matplotlib.

 ## Overview

-The central part of this course is a single, end-to-end project: **building and training a neuron to classify two species of Iris flowers** based on their petal dimensions.
+The final part of this course is a single, end-to-end project: **building and training a neuron to classify two species of Iris flowers** based on their petal dimensions.
 This project ties all the theoretical concepts together in a practical application, showing how each building block fits into a complete machine learning workflow.

 ---

 ## What You'll Learn

-By completing the notebook in this repository, you will understand and implement the following core concepts from scratch:
+By completing the notebooks in this repository, you will understand and implement the following core concepts from scratch:

 -   **Supervised Learning:** The goal of learning from labeled data.
 -   **The Perceptron:** The structure of a single neuron, including weights and a bias.